inr-kit/McCad-Salome-Binaries/README.md

 **************************************************************************************
 ********Installation and run McCad on Windows ********

-* Download Salome_7.4.0 platform from http://www.salome-platform.org/downloads/previous-versions/salome-v7.4.0 .
+* Download Salome_7.4.0 platform from http://www.salome-platform.org/downloads/previous-versions/salome-v7.4.0 or https://bwsyncandshare.kit.edu/s/72WQeAHYCET5EcZ.

   * The version you need is "binaries self-extracting archive for 64bits Windows".